Sun Ra: Early life

 He was born Herman Blount on May 22, 1914, in Birmingham, Alabama, as discovered by his biographer, John F. Szwed, and published in his 1998 book, Space Is the Place: The Lives and Times of Sun Ra.
 He was named after the popular vaudeville stage magician Black Herman, who had deeply impressed his mother.
 He was nicknamed "Sonny" from his childhood, had an older sister and half-brother, and was doted upon by his mother and grandmother.

 For decades, very little was known about Sun Ra's early life, and he contributed to its mystique.
 As a self-invented person, he routinely gave evasive, contradictory or seemingly nonsensical answers to personal questions, and denied his birth name.
 He speculated, only half in jest, that he was distantly related to Elijah Poole, later known as Elijah Muhammad, leader of the Nation of Islam.
 His birthday for years remained unknown, as his claims ranged from 1910 to 1918.
 Only a few years before his death, the date of Sun Ra's birth was still a mystery.
 Jim Macnie's notes for Blue Delight (1989) said that Sun Ra was believed to be about 75 years old.
-But Szwed was able to uncover a wealth of information about his early life and confirmed a birth date of May 22, 1914.
+This turned out to be correct; Szwed was able to uncover a wealth of information about his early life, and confirmed a birth date of May 22, 1914.

 As a child, Blount was a skilled pianist.
 By the age of 11 or 12, he was composing and sight reading music.
-Birmingham was an important stop for touring musicians and he saw prominent musicians such as Fletcher Henderson, Duke Ellington, and Fats Waller, and others now forgotten.
+Birmingham was an important stop for touring musicians and he saw prominent musicians such as Fletcher Henderson, Duke Ellington, and Fats Waller, and other less well known performers.
 Sun Ra once said, "The world let down a lot of good musicians".

 In his teenage years, Blount demonstrated prodigious musical talent: many times, according to acquaintances, he went to big band performances and then produced full transcriptions of the bands' songs from memory.
 By his mid-teens, Blount was performing semi-professionally as a solo pianist, or as a member of various ad hoc jazz and R&B groups.
 He attended Birmingham's segregated Industrial High School (now known as Parker High School), where he studied under music teacher John T. "Fess" Whatley, a demanding disciplinarian who was widely respected and whose classes produced many professional musicians.

 Though deeply religious, his family was not formally associated with any Christian church or sect.
 Blount had few or no close friends in high school but was remembered as kind-natured and quiet, an honor roll student, and a voracious reader.
 He took advantage of the Black Masonic Lodge as one of the few places in Birmingham where African Americans had unlimited access to books.
 Its collection on Freemasonry and other esoteric concepts made a strong impression on him.

 By his teens, Blount suffered from cryptorchidism.
 It left him with a nearly constant discomfort that sometimes flared into severe pain.
 Szwed suggests that Blount felt shame about it and the condition contributed to his isolation.